Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Introduction

 \section{Introduction}

 Understanding the worst-case algorithmic complexity of software systems has many practical applications, ranging from compiler optimisations, finding and fixing performance bottlenecks, or improving cybersecurity in the presence of denial-of-service attacks.
 Profilers are typically used to find performance bottlenecks; however, they are inherently incomplete, as they are limited by the number of test inputs used.
 Symbolic execution techniques, such as WISE \citep{wise-benchmarks} and SPF-WCA \citep{spf-wca}, attempt exhaustive analysis but face severe scalability limitations, due to the exponential growth of possible execution paths.

-Meanwhile, large language models (LLMs), exemplified by GPT-4 \citep{openai2024gpt4ocard}, have demonstrated remarkable capabilities in a variety of programming tasks, including code generation, completion, and repair \citep{poldrack2023ai,fu2023chatgpt}.
-However, their subsymbolic architecture--based on statistical pattern recognition rather than explicit logical reasoning--is not immediately suited for the kinds of rigorous analysis required in worst-case complexity reasoning or formal software verification.
+Meanwhile, large language models (LLMs), exemplified by GPT-5 \citep{openai-gpt5-systemcard}, have demonstrated remarkable capabilities in a variety of programming tasks, including code generation, completion, and repair \citep{poldrack2023ai,fu2023chatgpt}.
+However, their sub-symbolic architecture--based on statistical pattern recognition rather than explicit logical reasoning--is not immediately suited for the kinds of rigorous analysis required in worst-case complexity reasoning or formal software verification.
 This gap has catalysed the field of neurosymbolic AI, which reconciles the flexibility of neural inference with the precision of symbolic reasoning.
-Recent work in the automated theorem proving domain has applied various approaches like reinforcement learning, retrieval-augmented generation and integration of external symbolic tools (often called ``hammers'') to uplift the capabilities of LLMs in the neuro-symbolic reasoning dimension \citep{xin2024deepseekproverv15harnessingproofassistant,yang2023leandojotheoremprovingretrievalaugmented,jiang2022thorwieldinghammersintegrate}.
+Recent work in the automated theorem proving domain has applied various approaches like reinforcement learning, retrieval-augmented generation and integration of external symbolic tools (often called ``hammers'') to uplift the capabilities of LLMs in the neurosymbolic reasoning dimension \citep{xin2024deepseekproverv15harnessingproofassistant,yang2023leandojotheoremprovingretrievalaugmented,jiang2022thorwieldinghammersintegrate}.

-Building on this momentum, we introduce \textbf{W}orst-case \textit{\textbf{A}symptotic \textbf{R}easoner for \textbf{P}ath constraints} (WARP), a unified neuro-symbolic framework for the synthesis and verification of worst-case path constraints, as illustrated in Figure \ref{fig:flowchart}.
+Building on this momentum, we introduce {\em \textbf{W}orst-case \textbf{A}symptotic \textbf{R}easoner for \textbf{P}ath constraints} (WARP), a unified neurosymbolic framework for the synthesis and verification of worst-case path constraints, as illustrated in Figure \ref{fig:flowchart}.
 WARP combines symbolic program analysis, reinforcement learning with solver-guided feedback, and rigorous benchmarking to improve the asymptotic reasoning capabilities of LLMs.
+Our work advances neurosymbolic reasoning for program analysis by addressing the challenge of integrating formal verification with LLMs, and it makes the following contributions: